 You can bring your dogs home when they start acting positively with each other.

 Keep in mind that the two dogs will form a hierarchy, where your first dog will typically take the position of alpha.
 For this reason, you should bring your current dog into the home first and have the person helping you walk your new dog on its leash.
 This allows your original dog to invite your new pup into their domain.

 During this exciting time, don't forget to book an initial exam for your new puppy at our Clackamas vet clinic so you can take care of all of their health needs right from the start.
 Ideally, puppies should have their first veterinary appointment when they are about six weeks old.
 They'll receive a complete physical examination to assess their overall health, and the vet will look for any signs of external parasites or congenital defects.

 Limit Opportunities for Rivalry

 Make sure each dog has their food dish, water bowl, and bed.
 After mealtimes, pick up the food bowls to reduce the risk of food aggression, however, you can leave the water bowls out.

 Also remember to pick up your first dog's favorite toys and items, to limit conflict while the new relationship develops.
 Once you are certain the dogs are getting along, you may give them their favorite toys back.

 When you aren't home we highly recommend keeping both dogs separate from each other.
 When it comes time for them to play together you need to watch them closely.
 Don't forget to offer them lots of praise when they interact nicely with one another.

-This may involve working to understand your pet's lifestyle, which concerning behaviors you are noticing and learning what needs to change.
+This may involve working to understand your pet's lifestyle, which concerns behaviors you are noticing, and learning what needs to change.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.